JvanKatwijk/unoPlugins-jan/README.md

 and is cross compiled for Windows.

-One of my programs is a "shortwave" receiver, a program with about 10 decoders for various formats, such as CW, weatherfax, etc etc.
+One of my programs is a "shortwave" receiver, a program with about 10 decoders for various formats, such as CW, weatherfax, dr, psk, etc etc.

 The plugins are developed as (almost) windows "mirrors"  of these decoders.
-It is "almost" since the framework I am using in my Linux software is Qt, and the plugins are developed for a framework in "nana".
+It is "almost" since the framework I am using in my Linux software is Qt and the gcc compiler collection, and the plugins are developed for a framework in "nana", using the MSVC "development"  environment.

 ---------------------------------------------------------------------
 IMPORTANT Note on installation and use